-- 4. In the event of a well blowout, the permittee shall immediately proceed with measures to kill or gain control of the well and notify the Department.
+- 3. Prior to any drilling, flow testing or abated well cleanout operation, the public shall be notified a minimum of twenty-four-hours (24-hours) in advance by notices in the newspapers of general circulation in Hawaii County.
+In addition, the permittee shall make a reasonable effort to notify all residents living within three thousand five hundred (3,500) feet of the permittee's property boundary a minimum of twenty-four-hours (24-hours) in advance of each drilling, flow testing or abated well cleanout operation. - 4.
+In the event of a well blowout, the permittee shall immediately proceed with measures to kill or gain control of the well and notify the Department.
 The permittee shall submit to the Department a written report within five (5) working days of the blowout.
 The report shall include, as a minimum, the probable cause of the blowout, the actions that have or will be taken, the estimated time before the well was controlled or is expected to be controlled, an analysis of the air quality impact from any unabated emissions, and a monitoring plan to determine the actual air quality impact resulting from the blowout.
 A status report shall be submitted to the Department on a daily basis until such time the control of the well is established. - 5.
 The permittee shall orally notify the Department when an abnormality or a situation occurs that could result in an exceedance of the state ambient air quality standards, or has resulted in a hydrogen sulfide measurement of twenty-five (25) ppb or more (one-hour (1-hour) average) at any of the ambient air quality monitoring stations, or if not properly resolved, may threaten the health or safety of persons in the vicinity of the project site.
 Notification shall be provided immediately, unless the protection of personnel or public health or safety demands immediate attention to the abnormality or situation and makes such notification infeasible.
-In the latter case, the oral notice shall be provided as soon as practicable. - 6.
-The Department shall be immediately notified in accordance with Attachment IIB, Special Condition No. B.10, if the cumulative steam releases from the well drilling operations result in total abated hydrogen sulfide emissions of five (5) pounds per hour or more. - 7.
-The Department shall be immediately notified in accordance with Attachment IIB, Special Condition No. B.11, if during flow testing or abated well cleanout operations, the abated hydrogen sulfide emission rate increases to five (5) pounds per hour or more, or if any steam is released through the power plant ESRF.
+In the latter case, the oral notice shall be provided as soon as practicable. - The Department shall be immediately notified in accordance with Attachment IIB, Special Condition No. B.10, if the cumulative steam releases from either or both well drilling operations result in total abated hydrogen sulfide emissions of five (5) pounds per hour or more. - 7.
+The Department shall be immediately notified in accordance with Attachment IIB, Special Condition No. B.11, if during flow testing or abated well cleanout operations, the abated hydrogen sulfide emission rate increases to five (5) pounds per hour or more, or if any steam is released through the power plant emergency steam release facility (ESRF).